pme123/play-wsocket-scalajs/README.md

 * add to the end of the `routes`-file `->         /webjars                      webjars.Routes`
 * now you can use them like `<img src={"" + g.jsRoutes.controllers.Assets.versioned("images/favicon.png").url}></img>` Don't forget `import scala.scalajs.js.Dynamic.{global => g}`

+### UIStore
+I like the concepts of Redux.
+However with `Binding.scala` most of the patterns are obsolete.
+What I wanted to achieve was to manipulate the UIState in just one place.
+My solution (for now) is to have a UIStore trait, that provides for each manipulation-action a function.
+To have a general reducer seems to be an unnecessary overhead and even worse the payload is not type safe.

 ### ClientWebsocket
 Encapsulates the communication with the server.
 The internal communication with the AdapterClient is done via the `Binding.scala data sources`.